Assigning Payment Methods

 Overview

-This guide explains how to collect card and bank account details and attach them to a customer record for future use.
-By following these steps, developers can safely handle sensitive payment data while enabling future transactions such as subscriptions or one-time charges.
+This guide explains how to collect card and bank account details and assign them to a customer record for future use.
+By following these steps, sensitive payment data is handled safely while enabling future transactions.
+There are two paths: assigning a card (via tokenization) or assigning a bank account to a customer record.

 Prerequisites